eidellev/gitlab-open-mr/README.md

-# Gitlab CLI To Open Merge Requests
+# Gitlab CLI To Open Merge Requests Written With Deno
----

 WIP